Fizz Card Review: A Debit Card that Builds Credit?

 Our verdict

 Fizz is a fintech company offering a unique, credit-building debit card designed by and for college students — but anyone 18 and older can sign up.
-Although Fizz calls it a debit card, it functions like a secured credit card and it's an unsecured line of credit.
-Unlike most credit cards, you'll enjoy no interest charges, late fees or foreign transaction fees.
-You can also earn cashback rewards, and your payments are reported to all three credit bureaus.
+Although Fizz calls it a debit card, it's a secured credit card with a line of credit.
+There are no interest charges, late fees or foreign transaction fees, and there are cashback rewards up for grabs.
 Getting the Fizz card does require linking an existing bank account with at least $150 but there’s no credit check.
 But if you need a large credit line, look elsewhere, because you can't borrow more than what's in your linked bank account.
-However, to get the card you must have a paid membership, which starts at $5.99/month for students or $11.99/month for non-students.
+And there's no way to get around the membership fee.

 Best for: College students who want to start building a credit history securely.